 Do you have to pay ongoing fees for an LLC every year?

 Yes.
-Colorado requires all LLCs to file a periodic report each year in order to conduct business legitimately.
+Colorado LLCs are required to file a periodic report each year in order to conduct business legitimately.
 This filing is done online through the Colorado Secretary of State website and the fee for this report is $10.
 This is the case regardless of whether you register your business as a domestic or a foreign LLC.

 What’s the cheapest way to form an LLC?